raspiblitz/raspiblitz/FAQ.md

 ## Can I flip the screen?

-There is now an option unser `SERVICES to rotate the screen.
+There is now an option under `SERVICES to rotate the screen.

-Todo it manual: For the default 3.5" LCD you need to edit the /boot/config.txt.
+Todo it manually: For the default 3.5" LCD you need to edit the /boot/config.txt.
 Run `sudo nano /boot/config.txt` look for the line `dtoverlay=tft35a:rotate=270` towards the end.
 To flip the screen with 180 degrees change the line to `dtoverlay=tft35a:rotate=90` and reboot with `sudo reboot`.
 Reference: https://github.com/goodtft/LCD-show/issues/34

 ## How to setup fresh/clean/reset and not getting into recovery mode?